1. Introduction — Why Save Your Old Windows 10 PC?

 The goal is simple:

-A Windows‑friendly Linux system that anyone can install, anyone can use, and that safely shares storage across your home network.
+A Windows‑friendly Linux system that anyone can install, anyone can use, and that safely transfers files across your home network.

-So the "problem" becomes a solution.it has life left and you could be missing out here... turn that negative into a positive.
+So the "problem" becomes a solution.
+The old PC has life left and you could be missing out here... turn that negative into a positive.

 Index